 4. Emma and Jean, Jacques and Francesca.

-‘You can’t say that, she’ll manoeuvre you.
-On the other hand, I have to ensure that neither Emma nor her are a danger to me.
+‘You can’t say that, she’ll manoeuvre you, you’re hopeless.
+On the other hand, I have to ensure that neither Emma nor she are a danger to me.
 If I make love with Michel -’

-‘Let’s say you do keep Michel out but it starts a desire, you come back to me but I know something is lost – sooner or later, you and he will do it.’
+‘Let’s say you do keep Michel out of you but it starts a desire in you, you come back to me but I know something is lost – sooner or later, you and he will do it.’

 ‘Do it, do it, is that the only way you can think about it?’

-‘Yes, the penetration is major, I think I’ve earned the right for that not to happen.
-I think you love me enough not to but you can’t predict the situation that far, not until you’re in it.
+‘Penetration is a major matter if the man is crazy for the woman, I think I’ve earned the right for that not to happen.
+I think you love me enough not to but you can’t predict the situation that far, not until you’re actually in it.
 And you have every right for me not to penetrate Franka.
-I know for you it’s the emotional attachment but with me, it’s the same thing – one leads to the other.’
+I know for you it’s the emotional attachment with her but with me, the two are the same thing – one leads to the other.’

-Nicolette and Jean-Claude had arrived from different directions and now, with Michel, came the new girl, Amelie, supposedly a former fashion model in sympathy with their plight and Michel’s eyes were all over her – which may have been the least worst situation Geneviève and Emma had hoped would happen.
+Nicolette and Jean-Claude had arrived from different directions and now, with Michel, came the new girl, Amelie, supposedly a former fashion model in sympathy with their plight and Michel’s eyes were all over her – which may have been the least bad situation Geneviève and Emma could have hoped would happen.
 Not only were his eyes all over Amelie but his arms were too and the tart didn’t seem to mind one bit.

 Nicolette had Jean-Claude and though he was a lovely man, well … still, she did get to discuss Hugh with him and that was valuable.